Discernment

 Not Recommended

-While this is a good sign that Jen usually does not preach to men or teach men the Scriptures, concerns have been raised that she may be getting too close to, or occasionally crossing this line.
-For example, Jen’s staff position as TVC’s “Executive Director” of children’s and student ministries, depending on the exact nature of her job responsibilities, may (I am making a reasonable inference, as TVC’s website does not explicitly say) require her to teach Scripture to, or exercise improper authority over young men in the student ministry (which includes students through age 18) and men who teach or volunteer in the student ministry.
-The title “Executive Director” makes it sound as though she is over the entire ministry and everyone in that ministry is under her purview.
+For example, Jen’s former staff position as TVC’s “Executive Director” of children’s and student ministries, depending on the exact nature of her job responsibilities, probably (I am making a reasonable inference, as TVC’s website does not explicitly say) required her to teach Scripture to, or exercise improper authority over young men in the student ministry (which includes students through age 18) and men who teach or volunteer in the student ministry.
+The title “Executive Director” makes it sound as though she was over the entire ministry and everyone in that ministry was under her purview.

 “We need [women’s] visible leadership.
 How visible?
 As visible as your church’s complementarianism allows.”

-This answer is at best, unhelpful, and at worst, opens the door for women and pastors to rebel against Scripture.
-More and more churches’ so-called “complementarianism” allows women to preach the Sunday morning sermon or serve in any pastoral or leadership position short of head pastor.
+This remark is at best, unhelpful, and at worst, opens the door for women and pastors to rebel against Scripture.
 The biblical answer to this question (aside from the fact that the church should be far more focused on servanthood than leadership) is: Women may serve in any position in the church that does not require them to preach to, teach Scripture to, or exercise authority over men, and which does not violate any other principles of Scripture.

-Adding to this confusion, Jen has spoken at several co-ed conferences leading some to question whether or not she is violating Scripture’s prohibition against women teaching the Scriptures to men.
-I believe she has crossed that boundary on occasion.
+In addition to the aforementioned preaching cohort in which Jen instructs pastors, she has spoken at several co-ed conferences in recent years.
 Give the first 15 minutes of the video below a listen*.
 Despite the fact that Jen’s very first remark is that she is not teaching the Bible in this session for pastors and church planters, she almost immediately goes on to quote and allude to the opening chapters of Genesis (and later in the video, other passages) and teach on them.
 I would challenge you to listen to what she says and ask yourself, “If I heard a pastor give this type of instruction, would I consider it a sermon/Bible lesson?”
 I think most of us could easily answer, “yes”. *(Unfortunately, the full length video of Jen’s complete teaching session has been removed from the internet.
 The video below is an excerpt of the full length video.)

 Another concern about Jen is that she seems to be increasingly associating and appearing with false or problematic teachers.